mcdougallab/matlabneuroninterface/README.md

 Now all top-level variables, functions and classes can be accessed using this object.
-The available variables, functions and classes, as well as their Neuron types can be displayed with:
+The available variables, functions and classes, as well as their NEURON types can be displayed with:

 ```matlab
 n.list_functions();